ironhack-labs/lab-express-spotify/readme.md

 ## Iteration 1 | Spotify API Setup

-You're given an _almost_ empty `starter-code` folder.
 In the next few steps, you'll create all of the files that you need.
 So far, you have some basic setup in `app.js`, but that's not quite enough.
 As you remember, to get some packages (including `express`) in our app, we have to have them in the `package.json` file.
 So let's start listing the steps:

-1. Navigate to `starter-code`.
-2. Install all the dependencies we need to successfully run this app:
+1. Let's install all the dependencies we need to successfully run this app:
    `npm install express hbs spotify-web-api-node dotenv`.
-3. `nodemon` is installed as a dev dependency (our app doesn't depend on it but it helps us in the development process), which means we can use nodemon to run the app with: **`npm run dev`**.
+2. `nodemon` is installed as a dev dependency (our app doesn't depend on it but it helps us in the development process), which means we can use nodemon to run the app with: **`npm run dev`**.

-4. Inside of the `app.js` file, require `spotify-web-api-node`.
+3. Inside of the `app.js` file, require `spotify-web-api-node`.

 ```js
 const SpotifyWebApi = require('spotify-web-api-node');
 ```

-5. Inside of the `app.js` file, you'll find the place where you should paste the following code:
+4. Inside of the `app.js` file, you'll find the place where you should paste the following code:

 ```javascript
 const spotifyApi = new SpotifyWebApi({